Dreams of an empty table: the quiet scene in which what is missing becomes the most audible

 Such dreams come in periods of inner quiet, which is not always calm: sometimes it speaks of loss, sometimes of a pause, sometimes of preparation.

 You dream of a large table at which no one sits.
 No plates, no food, no cutlery.
 The light may be on, but there is nothing for it to reflect.
-You sit or stand nearby — and it is quiet, but lonely.
-In the body — a familiar emptiness: “no one is waiting for me.”
+You sit or stand nearby, and it is quiet, but lonely.
+In the body, a familiar emptiness settles: “no one is waiting for me.”

-Your Shadow speaks with you here — the part that carries within it the experience of being abandoned and unlived longing.
+Behind those empty plates your Shadow appears: the part that carries within it the experience of being abandoned and unlived longing.
 Such a dream often comes when your reality has lacked a sufficient circle for a long time: those who were close have gone, drifted away, died; a new circle has not yet been gathered.
 The Shadow does not blame you; it simply shows the fact, so that you see it and do not pretend “everything is fine.”

 Ask yourself: “Whose presence am I now missing in my life — and am I ready to take one step toward the table being set for at least two?”